 - Bake for 20 minutes.
 Remove from the oven and set aside.

 - Reduce the oven temperature to 375 degrees F.

-- Place a sauce pot over medium heat.
+- Place a medium-sized saucepan over medium heat.
 Add 1 tablespoon of olive oil to the pan along with the onion, garlic, mushrooms and a pinch of salt.
 Cook, stirring for 2 minutes.